-Francis was the head coach of the UCO Men’s tennis team for 36 years and the Women’s tennis team for 26 years before retiring 2006.
-He led the Men’s and Women’s teams to six NAIA District 9 championships in the 1980s while taking the Men to three NAIA national tournaments and the Women to one.
+Francis was the head coach of the Central State/University of Central Oklahoma Menís tennis teams for 36 years and of the Womenís tennis teams for 26 years before retiring in 2006.
+He led the Menís and Womenís teams to six NAIA District 9 championships in the 1980s while taking the Men to three NAIA national tournaments and the Women to one.
 He also guided his teams to eight combined NCAA Division II national tournament appearances, six for the Men and two for the Women.
-He was named Lone Star Conference Coach of the Year for the Women in 1998 and the Men in 2004, while also claiming Division II Coach of the Year accolades for the Men in 1996.
-He coached 14 players who earned NAIA or Division II All-America honors a combined 25 times, including the school’s first-ever Division II National Champion (Charl Bornman).
-He was also the driving force behind UCO hosting the NCAA Division II National Tournament in 1991, ‘92, ‘93, and ‘96 in addition to the ITA/Rolex National Small College Championships in 1993 and ‘94.
+In 1988 he was named the Lone Star Conference Womenís Coach of the Year and in 2004 the Lone Star Conference Menís Coach of the Year.
+He also claimed the Division II Menís Coach of the Year accolades in 1996.

 Coach Baxter had 14 players earn NAIA or Division II All-American honors a combined 25 times, including Charl Bornman, the schoolís first-ever Division II National Champion.
 He was the driving force behind UCO hosting the NCAA Division II National Tournament in 1991, 1992, 1993, and 1996 in addition to the ITA/Rolex National Small College championships in 1993 and 1994.